Junior College Articulation Agreements for Transfer Students

 - ITESM, Campus Querétaro, Mexico

-Students may enroll in language and area studies courses for foreign students or regular university courses in some majors offered at Allegheny; college level Spanish required; students live with host families.
+Students may enroll in language and area studies courses for international students or regular university courses.
+College level Spanish require with courses taught in both English and Spanish.
+Students live with host families.

 - James Cook University, Townsville, Australia